Scalingo/documentation/_posts/platform/internals/2000-01-01-base-docker-image.md

 image is created.
 A new layer is added on top of the `scalingo/builder` base image.
 It's built using the buildpack and contains the application code and all its dependencies.
-When the build is done, the resulting Docker image is sent to our private repository and our orchestrator will us it subsequently to actually run the application in our infrastructure.
+When the build is done, the resulting Docker image is sent to our private repository and our orchestrator will use it subsequently to actually run the application in our infrastructure.

 ## Installed libraries